btatarov/GPT2.py/README.md

 # GPT2.py

-A lightweight Tensorflow wrapper around HuggingFace's GPT2 model that handles BPE tokenization, dataset preparation, training, and text generation.
+A lightweight Tensorflow wrapper around HuggingFace's GPT2 language modeling model that handles BPE tokenization, dataset preparation, training, and text generation.
+Epoch stats are saved to a JSON log file and the data is visualized using **matplotlib**.

 ## Requirements